AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 ```

-### `PFFile`
+### `PFFileObject`
-`PFFile` lets you store application files in the cloud that would otherwise be too large or cumbersome to fit into a regular `PFObject`.
+`PFFileObject` lets you store application files in the cloud that would otherwise be too large or cumbersome to fit into a regular `PFObject`.
 The most common use case is storing images but you can also use it for documents, videos, music, and any other binary data (up to 10 megabytes).

 [Parse Documentation on handling Images using `PFFile`](http://docs.parseplatform.org/ios/guide/#images)